ambercouch/ac-custom-loop-shortcode/readme.txt

 == Description ==

 A simple Wordpress plugin that creates Wordpress shortcode that will loop through posts, pages, or custom post types and display them on your website or blog.
+A typical use would be to show your latest post on your homepage.

 == Installation ==